FREE TOOL

 What are the Challenges?

 The biggest challenge is that you cannot create a DPP alone.
 It requires radical collaboration with your entire supply network.
-For example, gathering data from “Tier 4” suppliers will be difficult.
-These are the raw material producers, such as cotton farms or wool growers.
+For example, gathering data from “Tier 2 & 3” suppliers will be difficult.
+These are the fabric mills, weaving and knitting facilities, dye houses, and yarn spinners.
+Often located in developing economies, these suppliers may lack the digital infrastructure required to provide machine-readable certifications or verified data.

 How to Prepare in Advance for DPP